Maryland Possession with Intent to Distribute Lawyer

 Penalties for these offenses can be extensive and it is important to combat them early on with the help of a skilled Maryland drug attorney.
 A Maryland possession with intent to distribute lawyer can build a defense for their client to try to mitigate any potential penalties they face.

-Proving Intent to Distribute
+How is Intent to Distribute Proven?

 First, the prosecutor has to prove that somebody was in possession of a controlled dangerous substance, and the term possession of a controlled dangerous substance is not always easily defined.

 There is a difference between a simple possession, which is also known as actual possession, where a person has possession in their pocket or backpack or some other way that is undisputedly within their dominion and control, versus constructive possession, where a person might not have a particular controlled dangerous substance on their person.
 Instead, they might have it in their vicinity, a place where they exercise dominion and control over it, such as in their home, vehicle, or in a bag that is near them.
 In either case, a Maryland possession with intent to distribute attorney should be contacted to build a defense and fight the accusations of the prosecution.